SubjectsSubjects(version: 983)

 Aim of the course -

-The aim of the course is to provide students with the foundations of the physiological structure and function of the human body.
-For more information on the syllabus, please refer to Vyuka and the learning outcomes of each class.
+The aim of the course is to provide students with the foundations of the normal structure and function of the human body.
+For more information on the syllabus, please refer to Vyuka app and the learning outcomes of each class.

 Course completion requirements -